SwarmBotMC/SwarmBot/README.md

 ## MC Versions

-If you want to support a version you will need to implement the `Minecraft` trait for that version.
+If you want to support a version, you will need to implement the `Minecraft` trait for that version.

 - ✅ 1.12.*
 - ⏳ 1.16 — planned